Value for Money 40%

 Essential Advice for the Perfect Trip

-Winter Alpine holidays were invented in St Moritz 150 years ago this winter by the British, and while other resorts have long since imitated its formula of snow and fun, few have come close to equaling it.
+Winter Alpine holidays were invented in St Moritz more than 150 years ago by the British, and while other resorts have long since imitated its formula of snow and fun, few have come close to equaling it.
 The Maharajah of Hyderabad once arrived at his hotel in St Moritz with 500 trunks and 300 pieces of hand luggage.
 Ballet dancer Nijinsky gave his last public performance in the ballroom of the Suvretta House and other bygone guests to the hotel include such diverse figures as the Shah of Iran, Eva Peron and Lenin.
 The early visitors skated on the frozen lake and tobogganed on a steep slope that was to become the Cresta Run.

 This is the leading all-round wintersports resort